M-Croghan/Appoint_Scheduler/README.txt

     upcoming appointments.
 This application is designed for an organization with a global reach and can enable employees to log-in and get to work regardless of where they are in the world.

-APPLICATION AUTHOR INFORMATION:
-    * Author - Michael Croghan
-    * Application Version: 1.0.1
-    * Date - 7/14/2021

-TECHNICAL INFORMATION:
-    * IDE VERSION - IntelliJ IDEA 2021.1.3 (Ultimate Edition)
-    * JDK Version - jdk - 11.0.10
-    * JavaFX Version - JavaFX SDK 16
-                        javafx.version=16
-                        javafx.runtime.version=16+8
-                        javafx.runtime.build=8

 DIRECTIONS FOR APPLICATION USE:
     * Start application to be prompted with the login window.
         * Username: test / Password: test - credentials to be used for testing purposes
+        * All log-in attempts are recorded (both successful & failed).

     * The main screen offers one the ability to navigate to 3 different windows:
         1) Customers main window -- will display all available customer records in the database & offer the user the ability to add new, update, or delete existing customers.
         2) Appointments main window  -- will display all available appointment records in the database & offer the user the ability to add new, update, or delete existing appointments.
         3) Reports window -- will display an open window with the ability to execute an array of different queries.

-ADDITIONAL REPORT (Part A3F):
+REPORTING FEATURES:
     * The reports window allows for several types of reports to be generated.
-The additional reporting feature I chose to implement allows the user to allows for the search of all existing appointments by customer.
-This made logical sense as depending on the nature of operations of the business, a customer may routine appointments within an organization.
+The additional reporting feature I chose to implement allows the user to search for all existing appointments by customer.
+This made logical sense as depending on the nature of operations of the business, a customer may make routine appointments within an organization.

     As an additional feature, I elected to allow the report window to combine many of the search requirements while keeping the interface relatively clean.
 Users are able to search by: CONTACT NAME, CUSTOMER NAME, & APPOINT TYPE.
 They are about to search